 9. Donate Appreciable Stocks Instead of Money

-This is a very smart way to maximize your donations deduction.
-You can deduct the worth of the stock at tax time, not the worth at the time of purchase.
-So if the stock appreciates, you get a bigger piece of the pie on that deduction.
+This is a brilliant way to maximize the deduction of your donation.
+You can deduct the worth of the stock at tax time, not the value at the time of purchase.
+So if the stock appreciates, you get a more significant piece of the pie on that deduction.

 10. Capitalize on Home Office Deduction